 Casín follows close behind, it is growing in popularity and already has four cheese factories working towards helping one of the oldest cheeses in Spain recover the position that it deserves.
 But there are many more, Ovín in Nava, Varé in Siero, Bota cheese in Quirós or Urbiés cheese in Valle de Turón, to mention but a few of the most emblematic.

 There are five of them and they embody a good proportion of the main role of Asturian cheese.
 We have four Designations of Origin, Cabrales, Gamonéu, Casín and Afuega'l pitu, and a Protected Geographical Indication, Beyos.
 All of these have their own back label that certifies that they are made under the guidelines of each Regulating Council.
-Among the five, they total 60 cheese factories, over half of those that exist in Asturias.
+Among the five, they total over 60 cheese factories, more than half of those in Asturias.

-If we got to the West, in geographical order, there is La Peral and Gorfolí in Illas, Fuente in Proaza, Abredo in Coaña, Taramundi (as an original note there is a version with nuts), Oscos and Xenestoso.
+If we got to the West, in geographical order, there is La Peral and Gorfolí in Illas, Fuente in Proaza, Abredo in Coaña, Taramundi (as an original note there is a version with nuts) and Oscos.

 But recently, new cheese factories have emerged which are making their own niche and getting people talking, some triumphing in national and international competitions and others winning over the general public.